cwru-greener-pastures/usgs_map_retrieval/README.md

 If this package is used for academic pursuits, please cite it as the following:

-*The Greener Pastures USGS Simulation Environment Package for ROS/Gazebo*, (Version Number/Year), Lee, G., Available: https://github.com/cwru-greener-pastures/usgs_map_retrieval
+*The Greener Pastures USGS Map Retrieval Package for ROS/Gazebo*, (Version Number/Year), Lee, G., Available: https://github.com/cwru-greener-pastures/usgs_map_retrieval

+## Sponsor

+USDA-NIFA/NSF-CPS programs, Award Number 2021-67021-34459

 (C) Copyright 2023, Gregory S. Lee, Ph.D.